Finding health, one step at a time. La santé, une étape à la fois.

-Fee: $20 for all 4 meditations
+Fee: $50 for all 8 meditations

 Email Helen directly to register.
-Meditations start Wednesday August 5th.
+Meditations start Wednesday September 9th.

 Time to Reduce and Reuse

-Bring your empty container and refill on all your home essentials and beauty care products with Erika, of Park Market… Read more…When: Sunday August 16th, 11am to 1pm
+Bring your empty container and refill on all your home essentials and beauty care products with Erika, of Park Market… Read more…When: Thursday September 24th, 4:30pm to 6:00pm